Coronavirus supplies donated by Alibaba's Ma arrive in Africa

 He said a county official who had flouted quarantine rules and tested positive would be charged once his quarantine ended.

-“Kenyans must treat this matter with the seriousness it deserves, by adjusting and changing their lifestyles,” he said.
+“Kenyans must treat this matter with the seriousness it deserves,” he said.
 “In the coming week, you will be witnessing more enforcement measures.”

+Mozambique’s health ministry on Sunday confirmed its first case of coronavirus - a 75-year-old man who had recently returned from Britain.
+Both Madagascar and Liberia declared national health emergencies over the epidemic this weekend.

+In Burkina Faso, U.S. Ambassador Andrew Young said he had tested positive for coronavirus in a post on Twitter.
+The country is the worst-affected so far in West Africa, with 75 confirmed cases, including four government ministers.

 Somalia said on Sunday it had reopened its international airport for two days to allow its citizens to return from 14 countries affected by coronavirus.